expo/expo/.github/ISSUE_TEMPLATE/bug_report.md

   This is a good guide to creating bug demos: https://stackoverflow.com/help/mcve Once you’re done, copy and paste the link to the Snack or a public GitHub repository below:
 -->

-(Paste the link to an example project and exact instructions to reproduce the issue.)

 <!--
   What happens if you skip this step?